0-jam/markovify_my_tweets/README.md

 - [x] Move benchmarking to the another repository
 - [x] TensorFlow 1.13 + CUDA 10.0
     - CUDA 10.1 doesn't work because `libcublas.so` is missing
+    - It seems there is CUDA 10.1 convertible build in [Arch Linux repo](https://www.archlinux.org/packages/community/x86_64/tensorflow-cuda/)
 - [x] Add search options to Utanet scraper
     - Added option to set attribute to search
 - [x] ~~Try word2vec~~